castral02/tf_binding/toolkit_to_train/README.md

 To see an example of features processed and an example of dataset to train model, [click here](.../trained_model/overall_prediction/information/processed_data.csv)

+For individual domain models, we took out the indices of domains due to the model being domain specific to look an example of the model for domain specific [click here](../trained_model/KIX/TF_binder_model.py)

 *Target Output*

 The target output is considered to be a Transformed Kd value between 0-1.
 We performed a min-max normalization on experimental Kd values (2).